Parents and Teachers: Support Ducksters by following us on or .

 The Middle East is a region of Asia that is bordered by Asia to the east, Europe to the northwest, Africa to the southwest, and the Mediterranean Sea to the west.
-Parts of Africa (primarily Egypt and Sudan) are usually considered part of the Middle East as well.
+Parts of Africa (primarily Egypt and Sudan) are sometimes considered part of the Middle East as well.
 Many of today's countries of the Middle East were formed from the partitioning of the Ottoman Empire.

 Economically, the Middle East is known for its vast oil reserves.
 It is also known as the home of three major world religions: Christianity, Islam, and Judaism.
 Because of its economic, religious, and geographical location, the Middle East has been at the center of many world issues and political affairs.

 The Middle East is rich with history.
-Several great ancient civilizations were formed in the Middle East including Ancient Egypt, The Persian Empire, and the Babylonian Empire
+Several great ancient civilizations were formed in the Middle East including Ancient Egypt, the Persian Empire, and the Babylonian Empire.

 Population: 368,927,551 (Source: Estimate from population of countries included)

 Bordering Bodies of Water: Mediterranean Sea, Red Sea, Gulf of Aden, Arabian Sea, Persian Gulf, Caspian Sea, Black Sea, Indian Ocean